-There Is an Increase in the Number of DUI Arrests in San Francisco during Sporting Events and Holidays
+Increase In Number Of DUI Arrests In San Francisco During Events And Holidays

 I’ve had cases where my clients are taking legal prescription drugs and they’re driving, according to the police quite erratically, and the level in their body is at or above the therapeutic level.
 I have seen the DA’s Office charge people with DUIs for that.
 Those are very interesting cases.
 Am I seeing more of them?
 Not really.

-In the San Francisco Area, the Amount of Drug-Related DUI Arrests Is Expected to Increase Once New Legislation Is Passed
+The Amount Of Drug-Related DUI Arrests Is Expected to Increase Once New Legislation Is Passed

 Do I expect to see more of them in the future?
 Yes, in fact the legislature is trying to pass laws and so far they’ve been unsuccessful with some ridiculous laws trying to make being for having prescription drugs or marijuana just show up in your system and that being a violation for DUI.